bipinchandrab/robot_movement/README.md

 A robot that is not on the table can choose the ignore the MOVE, LEFT, RIGHT and REPORT commands.

-Input can be from a file, or from standard input, as the developer chooses.

-Provide test data to exercise the application.

 Constraints: